-Amy Helms, LMSW, MS, RD, LD, CLT is the founder of New Hope Counseling and Wellness Center, LLC.
-She is an experienced clinician and believes in the power of human connection and self-compassion to foster growth and powerful transformation.
-Amy has dedicated her career to counseling, supervising, and teaching in the field of nutrition, body image, intuitive eating, eating disorders, and infertility, women’s health, and food allergies.
+Amy Helms, LISW-CP, MS, CEDS-S, RD, LD, CCTP, CCATP, PSEP is an experienced clinician and believes in the power of human connection and self-compassion to foster growth and powerful transformation.
+Amy has dedicated her career to nutrition counseling, supervising, and teaching in the field of nutrition, body image, intuitive eating, eating disorders, infertility, women’s health, and food allergies.